mongodb/docs-assets/README.rst

 ============================

 This repository hosts images and other assets for MongoDB documentation projects.
-This branch contains ``header.js`` for the MongoDB nav bar.
+This branch contains ``header.js`` for the MongoDB Documentation nav bar.